bardram/teaching_digital_mobile_health/wearable_streaming/README.md

   Stream<DeviceState> get stateChange => _stateChangeController.stream;
 ```

 The state of the monitor is now save in the (private) `_state` property.
 We create a StreamController called `_stateChangeController` to handle state change events.
 A new state is set in the `set state(DeviceState state)` method.
-Here we print the state change, set the `_state` property, and then add an even to the state controller that an event has happened.
-This event will now be send out on the stream of the `_stateChangeController` and this stream can be accessed from the `stateChange` property.
-As before, the current state of the monitor can be accessed via the `state` property, which just return the internal / private `_state` property.
+Here we print the state change, set the `_state` property, and then add an event to the state controller that an event has happened.
+This event will now be sent out on the stream of the `_stateChangeController` and this stream can be accessed from the `stateChange` property.
+As before, the current state of the monitor can be accessed via the `state` property, which just returns the internal/private `_state` property.

 Now changing state based on the event from the Polar device becomes very simple: